MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-delegation-web-server.md

 ## <a name="RegisterSPN"></a> Registering Service Principal Names for [!INCLUDE[server](../developer/includes/server.md)]

-> [!NOTE]
-> This section only applies to Business Central 2022 release wave 1 (version 20) and earlier.
-SPNs aren't supported in later versions.

 When [!INCLUDE[server](../developer/includes/server.md)] is using a dedicated domain user account as its logon account, then you must register service principal names \(SPN\) for the [!INCLUDE[server](../developer/includes/server.md)] on the domain user account to make delegation work.
 An SPN is the name by which a client uniquely identifies an instance of a service, using the account under which the service runs.
 To register SPNs, you used the setspn command-line tool that is available in Windows Server 2008 and Windows 7.

 > [!NOTE]
-> You do not have to perform this task if the domain user account has permissions to register SPNs.
+> For Business Central 2022 Wave 1 (verision 20) and earlier, you do not have to perform this task if the domain user account has permissions to register SPNs.
 In this case, SPNs for [!INCLUDE[server](../developer/includes/server.md)] will be automatically registered when [!INCLUDE[server](../developer/includes/server.md)] instance starts and then unregistered when the [!INCLUDE[server](../developer/includes/server.md)] instance stops.
 For information about how to configure the service account to register SPNs, see [Provisioning the Service Account](provision-server-account.md).

 ### Create a service principal name